TITAN-Softwork-Solutions/CCGT-String-Packer/README.md

 * Ensure all header files from `/include/` are included in your project
 * Ensure `/include/ccgt_runtime.h` in at least one translation unit that is linked
-* Ensure the compiler/linker didn’t discard itt
+* Ensure the compiler/linker didn’t discard it

 ### "metadata section too small for Meta"